Yuri-Rassokhin/BenchmarkBeholder/README.md

 # BenchmarkBeholder

-BenchmarkBeholder, or simply BBH, is a tool for performance benchmarking of ANY workload against ALL combinations of input parameters of the application.
+BenchmarkBeholder, abbreviated BBH, is a tool for performance benchmarking of ANY workload against ALL combinations of input parameters of the workload.
+Great news is that "workload" can be literally anything you can measure: application, AI model, HTTP server, filesystem, database, block device, GPU, RAM, and so forth.

 This approach is called sweep analysis, and it allows you to:

-1. Determine optimal combination of input parameters.
+- Determine optimal combination of input parameters
-2. Determine suboptimal combinations of input parameters.
-3. Quantify influence of input parameters.
+- Quantify influence of input parameters
-4. Disclose correlations between input parameters and/or performanc of your target workload.

-Great news is that `workload` can be literally anything you can measure: conventional application, AI model, HTTP server, filesystem, database, etc.

-BBH has been designed to anwer practical questions:
+By doing this, BBH helps you to answre two very practical and very hot questions:

-1. How do I achieve the highest performance of my workload?
-2. What application/AI model/filesystem/database/etc should I choose for the task?
+1. HOW DO I TUNE MY WORKLOAD FOR THE HIGHEST PERFORMANCE AND SCALABILITY ?
+2. WHAT IMPLEMENTATION OF MY WORKLOAD SHOULD I CHOOSE FOR THE TASK ?

+For instance, BBH allows you to compare and choose
+* Better performing AI model for your use case
+* Optimal storage by performance/cost ratio for the AI model
+* Assess performance of CPU RAM and decide if you should use CPU RAM as a cache of RAG index for the AI model
+* Compare performance/price of GPU models to run your AI model

+# What Makes it Cool

 Given your workload, BBH unfdolds its entire performance landscape.
-It makes benchmarking insightful, efficient, and comfortable as it implememts R.E.A.L. paradigm:
+This makes benchmarking insightful, efficient, comfortable, and complete - thanks to R.E.A.L. paradigm implanted in BBH.

 **REPRODUCIBLE.** BBH stores benchmark results with their configuration, making them reproducible.